shivani-6283/sql-data-analytics-project/README.md

 ---

 ## 🔎 4.
-Analysis

-### 🧭 Approach
+Analysis Approach

-The project follows a structured analytical process:
+The EDA follows a structured approach:

-### 1️⃣ Understand the Database

-Review the available tables, columns, relationships, and data ranges.
+1. **Database Exploration** — Understand tables, columns, relationships, and data ranges.

-### 2️⃣ Explore Dimensions

-Analyze customer and product attributes such as country, gender, category, subcategory, and product line.
+2. **Dimension Exploration** — Analyze customer and product attributes such as country, gender, category, subcategory, and product line.

-### 3️⃣ Examine Key Metrics

-Calculate total sales, total orders, total quantity, average values, and other important measures.
+3. **Key Metrics** — Calculate total sales, total orders, total quantity, average values, and other important measures.

-### 4️⃣ Analyze Magnitude

-Compare sales across products, categories, customers, and countries.
+4. **Magnitude & Rankings** — Compare sales across products, categories, customers, and countries & Identify top-performing products and customers.

-### 5️⃣ Analyze Rankings

-Identify top-performing products and customers.

-### 6️⃣ Analyze Trends

-Examine sales and order behavior over time.
+5. **Trend Analysis** — Examine sales and order patterns over time.

-### 7️⃣ Analyze Performance

-Compare different entities based on sales, quantity, profit, or other relevant measures.
+6. **Performance Analysis** — Compare different entities based on sales, quantity, profit, or other relevant measures.

-### 8️⃣ Segment the Data

-Group customers or products into meaningful segments.
+7. **Segmentation** — Group products and customers into meaningful segments.

-### 9️⃣ Analyze Revenue Contribution

-Understand how individual products, categories, and customers contribute to total revenue.
+8. **Revenue Contribution** — Understand how individual products, categories, and customers contribute to total revenue.

-### 🔟 Prepare Reports

-Create summarized customer and product reports that consolidate important analytical results.
+9. **Reporting** — Create summarized customer and product reports that consolidate important analytical results.

 ---

 ## 💡 5.
-Detailed Observations / Findings
+Findings

-This section presents the key findings identified during the exploratory data analysis.

-The findings will summarize important observations related to:
+This section presents the key insights identified from the SQL-based exploratory analysis, including observations related to:

-* 📈 Overall business performance
+* 📈 Business performance
 * 🚲 Product and category performance
 * 👥 Customer performance
-* 📅 Sales trends over time
+* 📅 Sales trends
 * 💰 Revenue contribution
-* 🧩 Customer and product segments
+* 🔎 Product and customer segments
-* 🔎 Other significant patterns identified during the analysis

 ---

 ## 💼 6.
 Recommendations

-Based on the findings from the exploratory data analysis, this section will provide **data-driven recommendations and areas for further investigation**.
+Recommendations will be based on the findings from the EDA and will highlight **areas of stronger or weaker performance, potential opportunities, and areas that may require further investigation**.

-The recommendations will focus on areas such as:

-* 🚲 Product performance
-* 👥 Customer contribution
-* 📈 Sales trends
-* 💰 Revenue opportunities
-* 🔎 Areas showing relatively stronger or weaker performance

 The recommendations will be based on the findings identified from the SQL analysis rather than assumptions.